 The Shelf Agreement requires that the Company maintain a consolidated net lease adjusted leverage ratio of less than 3.50 to 1.00, with limited exceptions.
 The Shelf Agreement also contains certain customary representations and warranties, affirmative and negative covenants and provisions related to events of default.
 Upon the occurrence and continuance of an event of default, the holders of notes issued under the Shelf Agreement may require immediate payment of all amounts owing under such notes.
+The Company was in compliance with its debt covenants under the Shelf Agreement at September 30, 2024.

-At March 31, 2024 and December 31, 2023, respectively, the Company had no outstanding borrowings under its Shelf Agreement.
+At September 30, 2024 and December 31, 2023, the Company had outstanding borrowings under the Shelf Agreement of \$100.0 million and \$0, respectively.